sandstorm-io/sandstorm/docs/administering/for-work.md

 - Visitors (logged-in users who have no special permissions on your server) cannot view grains, even if they have a sharing link.

-You can also **make all organization users visible to each other.** This setting automatically adds users within the organization to each other's contact list so that they can share grains with each other.
+You can **make all organization users visible to each other.** This setting automatically adds users within the organization to each other's contact list so that they can share grains with each other.
 The contact list is used for autocomplete when users are in the "Share access" dialog within a grain.
 Disable this if you have some users whose identity should stay hidden from other users.